betoule/smartiris/README.md

 Unconnected shutters appear as `closed`.
 Partly open shutters may appear as closed or open depending on the sensor location on the device.

+The button can be used to switch the shutters on and off.
+They have precedence upon the software control, meaning that if a timed exposure as been programmed, pressing any of the button will interrupt the program and close or open the corresponding shutter.
+If needed button can be deactivated by software.

 ### Troubleshooting

 #### Permission errors